 In the End, Remember the Big Picture

 An effective B2B digital marketing campaign must be an intentional and integrated effort.
-One that takes into account the key differences between B2C and B2B audiences, and does not rely solely on any one tactic.
+Your plan should take into account the key differences between B2C and B2B audiences and include a variety of tactics.

-If you would like to learn more about how digital marketing can benefit your company, please explore our website, or feel free to reach out to me directly at email@example.com.
+If you would like to learn more about how digital marketing can benefit your company, please explore our website, or feel free to reach out to us directly.